 Optimize Function Using

-This example shows how to minimize a function using particle swarm in the problem-based approach when the objective is a function file, possibly of unknown content (a "black box" function).
+This example shows how to minimize a function using simulated annealing in the problem-based approach when the objective is a function file, possibly of unknown content (a "black box" function).
 The function to minimize,

-dejong5fcn(x), is included when you run this example.
+dejong5fcn(x), is available when you run this example.
+Plot the function.

 Create a 2-D optimization variable